Motorist saves choking man, then realizes they know each other - NewsBreak

 The father of five, who served as a Marine, was choking.

 “I immediately pulled over on the side of the road and got out of the truck.
-I remember trying to flag people down because I knew … I knew it was bad,” Dodson remembered.Lawsuit filed against Metro Nashville PD over 2021 shooting of woman wielding axe
+I remember trying to flag people down because I knew … I knew it was bad,” Dodson remembered.High-speed chase ends in crash, man dies from injuries

 Miles away was Grant DeJean, a father of three, who was heading home from a meeting in Brentwood, Tennessee.